beamer-bridge/beamer/docs/source/whitepaper.rst

 that his claim is rightful.

 The first possible outcome is that the `challenge period` ends while Bob is ahead.
 In that case Bob will gain Charles' stake and Charles will not be able to withdraw anything.
-In the event that Charles keep on contesting Bob's challenges and reach a point where Bob no longer has enough funds to stake, Bob (or anyone else) will need to fill Alice's request on rollup A and trigger L1 resolution for that correct fill.
-This will prove that the request was filled by someone else than Charles and declare Bob as a winner of the challenge.
-Bob will then be rewarded for its participation by gaining Charles' stake.
+In the event that Charles keeps on contesting Bob's challenges and reaches a point where Bob no longer has enough funds to stake, Bob (or anyone else) will need to fill Alice's request on rollup A and trigger L1 resolution for it.
+This will prove that the request was filled by someone other than Charles and declare Bob as a winner of the challenge.
+Bob will then be rewarded for his participation by gaining Charles' stake.

 .. mermaid::